enasequence/read_docs/submit/study.rst

 ===========

 Once a study is registered, Webin will report two accession numbers for the study.
 The first starts with PRJEB and is called the BioProject accession.
 This is typically used in journal publications.
 The study will also be assigned an alternative accession number that starts with ERP.
-This accession number is called the SRA (Sequence Read Archive) study accession.
+This accession number is called the study accession.

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.

 Submission Options
 ==================

-Studies can be submitted one of two ways, using the Webin Submissions Portal interface or programmatically.
+Studies can be submitted one of two ways, using the Webin Submissions Portal interface or the programmatic interface.
-For an overview of these, please see the `General Guide on Submitting to ENA <general-guide.html>`_.
+For a general overview of these interfaces, please see the `General Guide on Submitting to ENA <general-guide.html>`_.
+Find specific advice on registering studies using your preferred method below:

 .. toctree::
    :maxdepth: 1